Blosc/blosc2_grok/ANNOUNCE.md

-Announcing blosc2-grok 0.3.0
+Announcing blosc2-grok 0.3.1
 ============================

-This is a minor release.
-Now you can specify the `rates` value using the `codec_meta` from blosc2 cparams (see README for more info).
+This is a patch release.
+Now aarch64/Linux wheels are also built.
 You can have a look at the release notes in:

 https://github.com/Blosc/blosc2_grok/releases